JoshDSommer/nativescript-parallax/Readme.md

 To add views such as labels you want to fade out in the ``<parallax:Parallaxiew>`` add ``controlsToFade`` and pass it a comma delimited string with each control ID you want to fade out.
 In the above example it looks like ``controlsToFade="headerLabel,headerLabel2"`` and will fade out both of those labels.

+If the inner content of ``<parallax:Content>`` isn't long enough to cause the page to scroll.
+If not it will not show the Parallax effect.

 ###Special thanks to:
  [Nathanael Anderson](https://github.com/NathanaelA) for helping with understand how plugins in {N} work.
  Also Thanks to [Nathan Walker](https://github.com/NathanWalker) for setting up the {N} plugin seed that I used to help get this plugin up and running.
 More info can be found about it here: